klmnden/azure-docs.tr-tr/articles/virtual-machines/linux/ansible-create-complete-vm.md

     address_prefixes: "10.0.0.0/16"
 ```

-Bir alt ağı eklemek için aşağıdaki bölümde adlı bir alt ağı oluşturur *mySubnet* içinde *myVnet* sanal ağ:
+Bir alt ağı eklemek için aşağıdaki bölümde adlı bir alt ağ oluşturur *mySubnet* içinde *myVnet* sanal ağ:

 ```yaml
 - name: Add subnet